git-comment/git-comment/README.md

 ### Import/Export scripts

-Retrieve all commits from external services including as GitHub and BitBucket.
+Retrieve all commits from external services including GitHub and BitBucket.
 Check the `scripts` directory.

 ### Editor integrations